-Our current focus is to discover, develop and commercialize best-in-class cancer therapies using our LADD, STING Pathway Activator and B-select technology platforms.
+Our current focus is to discover, develop and commercialize best-in-class cancer therapies based on our STING Pathway, B-select and LADD technology platforms.
 Key elements of our strategy include:

 - Rapidly advance our product candidates through clinical development and regulatory approval.
-We are developing CRS-207, ADU-S100, various mAbs and other novel drug candidates by leveraging our proprietary technology platforms and our understanding of combination therapy in immuno-oncology.
+We are developing our novel drug candidates by leveraging our proprietary technology platforms and our understanding of combination therapy in immuno-oncology.
 We have proprietary technology platforms that we believe can generate novel and combinable therapies to target a wide range of cancers with significant unmet medical need.
 We plan to invest in these technology platforms to develop additional product candidates.
-We intend to further explore combination opportunities with checkpoint inhibitors, including product candidates from the B-select platform, and other treatment regimens. - Maximize the commercial value of our proprietary LADD, STING Pathway Activator and B-select technology platforms.
-We currently have global development, marketing and commercialization rights for CRS-207, as well as additional LADD product candidates.
-If we obtain regulatory approvals for CRS-207 we plan to build a commercial organization with a specialty sales force to market CRS-207.
-We also plan to retain commercial rights to additional LADD product candidates.
-In addition, we retain U.S. commercial rights for STING Pathway Activator product candidates in oncology developed in collaboration with Novartis and we maintain worldwide rights to our STING pathway programs outside of oncology.
-We maintain full ownership of our APRIL, PD-1 and CTLA-4 B-select product candidates.
-We retain a 50% share of the product rights for any product candidate that might be defined in collaboration with Genmab from the five bispecific antibody product candidates targeting immune checkpoints.
+We intend to further explore combination opportunities with checkpoint inhibitors, including product candidates from the B-select platform, and other treatment regimens. - Maximize the value of our proprietary STING Pathway, B-select and LADD technology platforms through the retention of commercial rights in key markets.
+We retain U.S. commercial rights for STING Pathway Activator product candidates in oncology developed in collaboration with Novartis, and we maintain worldwide rights to our STING pathway programs outside of oncology.
+In addition, we maintain full ownership of our APRIL, CTLA-4 and pLADD product candidates.

 - Expand on the value of our product candidates through collaborations.
-We may decide to selectively partner large and complex oncology indications, in certain geographies and where we believe a partner could bring additional resources and expertise to maximize the value of our product candidates.
-We entered into strategic collaborations with Janssen for the treatment of lung and prostate cancers, and with Novartis for STING Pathway Activator product candidates in oncology.
-In addition, we entered a research and licensing agreement with Merck to advance CD27 antibodies.
+We may decide to selectively partner product candidates intended for large and complex oncology indications, in certain geographies and where we believe a partner could bring additional resources and expertise to maximize the value of our product candidates.
+We entered into strategic collaborations with Novartis for STING Pathway Activator product candidates in oncology, with Merck to advance an anti-CD27 antibody and with Janssen for the treatment of lung and prostate cancers with LADD product candidates.
 We believe these collaborations have the potential to drive significant value through the extensive capabilities of these organizations. - Leverage the expertise of our scientific founders and key advisors to develop innovative technologies at the forefront of the immuno-oncology field.
 Our scientific founders and advisors are from some of the world's leading research institutions and have a history of seminal discoveries and significant experience in oncology, immuno-oncology and vaccines.
 As such, we plan to continue to leverage the collective talent of our scientists, clinicians and a network of highly influential advisors to inform our development strategy and enable our technology to be at the forefront of the immuno-oncology field.
-We strive to protect our commercially important discoveries and product candidates by applying for, and maintaining and defending our patent rights.
+We strive to protect our commercially important discoveries and product candidates by applying for, maintaining, and defending our patent rights.